blake-a-miller/README/README.md

 ## **Introduction**

->The Open Systems Interconnection Model (OSI Model) is a networking framework that serves to direct the protocols that make the internet what it is.
+>The Open Systems Interconnection Model (OSI Model) is a representation of the networking framework that serves to direct the protocols that make the internet what it is.
  The OSI Model consists of 7 layers which depict the processes taking place when a user interacts with a machine (computer), and then the result of that interaction.
  The OSI Model helps us understand how the machines work, their capabilities and limitations, and furthermore, the machines potential.